Mehmed IV: Later life and death

 In May 1675, Mehmed IV's sons Mustafa II and Ahmed III were circumcised and his daughter Hatice Sultan was married.
 The empire celebrated it with Famous Edirne Festival to mark the occasion.
-Silahdar Findikli Mehmed Aga described Mehmed as a medium-sized, stocky, white-skinned, sun-burnt face, with a sparse beard, leaning forward from the waist up because he rides a lot.
+Silahdar Findikli Mehmed Aga described Mehmed as a medium-sized, stocky, white-skinned, sun-burnt face, with a sparse beard, leaning forward from the waist up because he rode a lot.

-1680 witnessed the only known stoning to death of a woman convicted of adultery in Ottoman Istanbul.
-The unnamed woman was stoned to death on Istanbul's Hippodrome after allegedly being caught alone with a Jewish man, violating Ottoman law which forbade sexual relations between Christian or Jewish men and Muslim women.
-Mehmed IV witnessed the double execution: he offered the man conversion to Islam so as to avoid being stoned to death (he was beheaded instead).

 After the Second Battle of Mohács in 1687, the Ottoman Empire fell into deep crisis.
 There was a mutiny among the Ottoman troops.
 The commander and Grand Vizier, Sarı Süleyman Pasha, became frightened that he would be killed by his own troops and fled from his command, first to Belgrade and then to Istanbul.
 When the news of the defeat and the mutiny arrived in Istanbul in early September, Abaza Siyavuş Pasha was appointed as the commander and soon afterward as the Grand Vizier.
 However, before he could take over his command, the whole Ottoman Army had disintegrated and the Ottoman household troops (Janissaries and sipahis) started to return to their base in Istanbul under their own lower-rank officers.
 Sarı Suleiman Pasha was executed, and Sultan Mehmed IV appointed the commander of Istanbul Straits, Köprülü Fazıl Mustafa Pasha, as the Grand Vizier's regent in Istanbul.
 Fazıl Mustafa made consultations with the leaders of the army that existed and the other leading Ottoman statesmen.

 After these, on 8 November 1687, it was decided to depose Sultan Mehmed IV and to enthrone his brother Suleiman II as the new Sultan.
 Mehmed was deposed by the combined forces of Janissaries and Sekbans commanded by Osman Pasha.
 Mehmed was then imprisoned in Topkapı Palace.
 However, he was permitted to leave the Palace from time to time, as he died in Edirne Palace in 1693.
 He was buried in Turhan Sultan's tomb, near his mother's mosque in Constantinople.
 In 1691, a couple of years before his death, a plot was discovered in which the senior clerics of the empire planned to reinstate Mehmed on the throne in response to the ill health and imminent death of his successor, Suleiman II.